LaertXh/read-me-generator/Develop/README.md

 - [Tests](#tests)

 ## Installation
-To run the application you are required to have fs and inquirer installed.
+In order to run this application you need to have 'fs' and 'inquirer' libraries installed.

 ## Usage
-To use the application you need to run the index.js file which is located inside the 'Develop' folder.
+To use this application you need to run the index.js file inside of the 'Develop' folder

 ## License
 [MIT License](http://choosealicense.com/licenses/mit/)